parture-org/background-jobs/README.md

 #### Bringing your own server/worker implementation
-If you want to create your own jobs processor based on this idea, you can depend on the `background-jobs-core` crate, which provides the Processor and Job traits, as well as some other useful types for implementing a jobs processor and job store.
+If you want to create your own jobs processor based on this idea, you can depend on the `background-jobs-core` crate, which provides the Job trait, as well as some other useful types for implementing a jobs processor and job store.

 ### Contributing